History of Spanish photojournalism: International publications

 A common way to gain public support for the Spanish pro-democracy movement was to get critical photographs and articles published abroad.
 Armengol sent off his photographs by using the addresses of the publications written on newspapers.
 Because of the fear that his mails would be intercepted by the Spanish police he went to the Barcelona airport and ask passengers waiting to board to carry his mails.

-The New York Times published Armengol's image on the 15th of February with a caption reading "Spanish Police in Action".
+The New York Times published Armengol's image on 15 February with a caption reading "Spanish Police in Action".
 The photograph was called upon to illustrate the oppressive methods of the Spanish state and the strength of popular opposition.

 Newsweek also published one of Armengol's images captioned "Spanish police batter demonstrators: Down with the Fascist Monarchy", accompanying an article that reports on a demonstration in the Basque Country.

 National Police beating demonstrators in Barcelona functions as a reference to the atmosphere in Spain and highlights the biggest threat against democratic change- the right wing commanders of the armed forces.
 The negative image formed abroad helped the opposition advance their case for the establishment of democracy, political freedoms and civil liberties.